Chart Color Schemes

 Buccan has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
-Notable ones are Green Road Upgrade, Brookhaven Master Planned Community, Logan Water Infrastructure Projects, and Brookwater Rise Estate, as detailed below.
+AreaSearch has identified 18 projects that could impact this area.
+Notable ones include Green Road Upgrade, Brookhaven Master Planned Community, Logan Water Infrastructure Projects, and Brookwater Rise Estate.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.